 A creative office space in Old Street, London.

-Now that you’ve found a new home for your business it’s time to communicate the move to the wider team, if they were not involved in the earlier stages of the process.
-An informal meeting to announce the move offers a great opportunity to get staff excited, whilst answering any questions that they might have.
+Now that you’ve found a new home for your business it’s time to communicate the office relocation to the wider team, if they were not involved in the earlier stages of the process.
+An informal meeting to announce the office relocation offers a great opportunity to get staff excited, whilst answering any questions that they might have.
 Follow this up with an email to keep the dialogue and buzz going.
 Arranging pre-move tours of the new office space is another way to get teams excited, allowing them to get a feel for the place and a chance to see their new desk.

 4. Office move checklist – Teamwork makes the dream work